-Born in Indonesia and raised and educated in the Netherlands, Ruud migrated to New Zealand in 1978 with an MSc (Hons) in silvicuture, animal ecology and conservation from Wageningen University.
+Born in Indonesia, raised and educated in the Netherlands and migrated to New Zealand in 1978 with an MSc (Hons) in silvicuture, animal ecology and conservation from Wageningen University.

-Ruud studied kiwi in Waitangi Forest and worked as a scientist (entomology) with the Ministry of Agriculture for 14 years, before tackling the world of media, communication and consultancy on his own.
+Ruud studied kiwi in Waitangi Forest and worked as scientist (entomology) with the Ministry of Agriculture (now MPI) for 14 years, before tackling the world of media, communication and consultancy on his own.